What Is The Molar Mass Of Nh4 2so4

 Q: What is the difference between molar mass and molecular weight?

 A: Molar mass is the mass of one mole of a substance, expressed in grams per mole (g/mol).
-Molecular weight is the sum of the atomic weights of the atoms in a molecule and is a dimensionless quantity.
+Think about it: molecular weight is the sum of the atomic weights of the atoms in a molecule and is a dimensionless quantity.
 Numerically, they are the same, but their units differ.

 Q: Why is molar mass important in chemistry?